danielneu/amazon-payments-advanced-doc/overview.rst

 This extension has been developed by creativestyle GmbH in cooperation with Amazon Payments Europe S.C.A.

-Creativestyle is an interactive agency with years of experience and origins in Germany.
-Our company is present in the e-commerce market since 2001.
-We focus on development and implementation of various Internet projects.
+Creativestyle is an award-winning, pioneering e-commerce agency with more than 15 years of experience.
+Since 2001, they have been developing expertise in the field of technology and software solutions.
+With a 50 person team of experts consisting of certified specialists in the fields of design, development and management of innovative projects, they can guarantee a full range of services from consulting and planning, through concept and design, to technical implementation and subsequent project support.

 | **creativestyle GmbH**
-| Ganghoferstr.
-68 a
+| Erika-Mann-Straße 53
-| 80339 München
+| 80636 München
 | Germany
-| +49 89 5480 7604
 | http://www.creativestyle.de
 |